Does homeowners insurance cover theft and break-ins?

 How much insurance do I have for break-ins?

-As for how much you can expect your homeowners insurance to pay after a break-in, that depends on your particular policy.
+As for how much you can expect your homeowners insurance to pay after a break-in, that depends on your policy.

 Coverage limits and deductibles

 The first thing to understand is that each coverage in a homeowners policy has a limit.
 A limit is the maximum amount your insurer will pay toward a covered claim.
 Also, keep in mind that some coverages have a deductible.
 A deductible is your share of the cost for a covered claim.
-Your agent can help you choose or adjust your homeowners insurance limits and deductibles to fit your needs.
+Your insurance provider can help you choose or adjust your homeowners insurance limits and deductibles to fit your needs.

 Dwelling coverage to help repair break-in damage